31 genera

 Flowers: June-August

-Habitat: Wet meadows, swamps, marshes, forested wetlands at low to moderate elevations.
+Habitat: Wet meadows, swamps, marshes, forested wetlands from low to middle elevations.

 Origin: Native